NC Campus Compact

-VISTA members serve on one of our member campuses and/or community partners.
-NC Campus Compact’s 30+ members are public, independent, and community colleges and universities throughout the state, from Western Carolina University in the mountains to Elizabeth City State on the coast.
+VISTA members serve at one of our member campuses and/or community partners.
+NC Campus Compact’s growing coalition of 37 members are public, independent, and community colleges and universities throughout the state, from Western Carolina University in the mountains to Elizabeth City State on the coast.

 NC Campus Compact VISTAs are placed at host sites all over North Carolina.
 They build the capacity of poverty-fighting organizations by connecting them with campus resources.